hamba/avro/README.md

 be tested first for implementation of these interfaces, in the case of a `string` schema, before trying regular encoding and decoding.

+### Recursive Structs

+At this moment recursive structs are not supported.
+It is planned for the future.

 ## Benchmark

 Benchmark source code can be found at: [https://github.com/nrwiersma/avro-benchmarks](https://github.com/nrwiersma/avro-benchmarks)